Watts to Amps Calculator guide

 How to use the Watts to Amps Calculator

 The Watts to Amps Calculator helps you understand current draw from a power rating.
-It is useful for learning the relationship between watts and amps, but not for final circuit design.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+It is useful for label reading, homework, and rough planning, but not for final circuit design.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Watts to Amps Calculator